 A natural way you can control this problem is by composting at home.
 It’s one of the most effective ways to reduce the amount of garbage you send to the landfills.
 And, in return, you will be left with a rich fertilizer you can use in your own home gardens or donate to local community gardens nearby.

 What Is Composting?

-Compositing is basically collecting organic waste such as food scraps, dead leaves, etc and storing them in a pile or a container while they decompose naturally.
+Composting is basically collecting organic waste such as food scraps, dead leaves and lawn clippings then storing them in a pile or a container while they decompose naturally.
 The microorganisms in the pile break down the waste material and convert them into a nutrient-rich dark, fluffy substance.
 This can be used as mulch in gardens or for potting plants.